 - The fire is small and confined to the immediate area where it started (wastebasket, cushion, small appliance, etc.)

-- Your extinguisher is rated for the type of fire you are fighting AND is in good working order.
+- Your extinguisher is rated for the fire you are fighting AND is in good working order.

 - You know how to use the extinguisher and can operate it effectively